- Boards & Commissions

 The Brighton City Council approved a resolution establishing the Brighton Urban Renewal Authority formation on April 3, 2001.
 The Authority serves as the public entity to effect reinvestment and redevelopment in the Urban Renewal Area.
 The Authority works in partnership with property owners to improve existing structures, bring new commercial and mixed-use development to raw land within the blighted area, and prevent deterioration of properties within the area.

 Learn more about the Brighton Urban Renewal Authority on the BURA website.

-For more information on the Brighton Urban Renewal Authority, please contact Linda Gonzales at 303-655-2066.
+For more information on the Brighton Urban Renewal Authority, please contact the Economic Development Department.